-[Evaluation for the 75th term (Fiscal year ended March 31, 2021]

-In order to analyze and evaluate the effectiveness of the Board of Directors, we conducted a questionnaire survey (self-evaluation) of all directors and all audit & supervisory board members on the following matters.
-Based on the analysis and evaluation of the survey results, we have determined that the effectiveness of the Board of Directors is validated.
-A summary of the evaluation is given below.
+[Evaluation for the 75th term (Fiscal year ended March 31, 2021] In order to analyze and evaluate the effectiveness of the Board of Directors, we conducted a questionnaire survey (self-evaluation) of all directors and all audit & supervisory board members on the following matters.
+Based on the analysis and evaluation of the survey

-•Composition of the Board of Directors Consists of 12 directors, including 3 audit & supervisory board members and 3 outside corporate directors, who have a good balance of knowledge and experience in various fields and are deemed appropriate for the Board of Directors. •Operation of the Board of Directors Meetings are held every month according to the schedule decided at the beginning of the fiscal year.
-The attendance rate of 99.4%, including outside directors and outside audit & supervisory board members, ensured the smooth operation of the Board of Directors. •Matters to be proposed and reported In accordance with the regulations of the Board of Directors and legal requirements, important matters are appropriately proposed and reported.
-Additionally, we hold a preliminary briefing on proposals and matters to be reported and distribute relevant materials in advance to facilitate effective and prompt discussions. ·Status of Deliberations The Chair of the Board of Directors makes efforts to ensure prompt and active deliberations, for example, by encouraging outside directors to be proactively involved in discussion.
-Also, the start and/or end time of meetings will be changed according to the importance of proposals and matters to be reported to ensure sufficient time for deliberations.
+•Composition of the Board of Directors Consists of 12 directors, including 3 au directors, who have a good balance of appropriate for the Board of Directors. •Operation of the Board of Directors Meetings are held every month accord The attendance rate of 99.4%, includir members, ensured the smooth operati Matters to be proposed and reported In accordance with the regulations of a matters are appropriately proposed an proposals and matters to be reported a effective and prompt discussions. •Status of Deliberations The Chair of the Board of Directors ma example, by encouraging outside direc and/or end time of meetings will be ch be reported to ensure sufficient time for